Summary

 Define "amendment" based on their prior knowledge.

-Recall the number of amendments we currently have to the constitution.
+Recall the number of amendments we currently have to the Constitution.

-Recall any of the amendments to the constitution from the previous activity.
+Recall any of the amendments to the Constitution from the previous activity.

-Based on the first paragraph of the story, how many amendments had been added to the constitution from the present to 2081, the date of the story?
+Based on the first paragraph of the story, how many amendments had been added to the Constitution from the present to 2081, the date of the story?

 Show slide 18.
 Ask students to continue Why-Lighting as they listen to the story and read along.
+Continue playing the audiobook version.

 Were the amendments good for the people?